Duck Game

 Corptron.
 (Note: Originally published by Adult Swim Games, Warner Bros. transferred publishing rights to Corptron, owned by Podbielski, in May 2024.)
-The game was released for the Ouya in 2014, and for Microsoft Windows in 2015.
+The game was released for the Ouya in 2014, and for Linux and Microsoft Windows in 2015.
 A PlayStation 4 version was released in August 2017, and a Nintendo Switch version was released in May 2019.

 Gameplay

 Duck Game is a 2D video game that features primarily shooting and platforming mechanics.
 The game features a simple control scheme; beyond basic movement controls, the player can pick up or throw a weapon, use their equipped weapon, strafe (walk backwards), quack, and ragdoll.

 The game is primarily played in multiplayer, with support for local or online gameplay with up to eight other players.
 Duck Game has a simple premise: players die in one hit, and the last player standing wins the round.

 Additionally, the game has a single-player 'arcade' mode where the user can complete challenges to get tickets, which can be used to unlock in-game hats and game modifiers (such as moon gravity or explosive props).